oshalygin/PowerShellDeployASPNetIIS/README.md

-# PowerShellDeployASPNetIIS
+#### PowerShell Deploy An ASP.Net Application To IIS
-Powershell Script that deploys to local IIS and sets up an App Pool
+Powershell Script that deploys to local IIS and sets up an App Pool.